Computational-Plant-Science/plantit/README.md

 #### SSL Certificates

 PlantIT uses [Let's Encrypt](https://letsencrypt.org/) and [Certbot](https://certbot.eff.org/) for SSL certification.
 The production configuration includes a `certbot` container which can be used to request new or renew existing certificates from Let's Encrypt.
 Standard certificates last 90 days.
-To check request a new certificate, run:
+To request a new certificate, run:

 ```shell
 docker-compose -f docker-compose.prod.yml run certbot